nicklockwood/FXLabel/README.md

 FXLabel effects cannot be drawn outside of the bounds of the label view.
 For labels with large shadowBlur or shadowOffset values, you will need to increase the size of the label frame to prevent the shadow being cropped.

-The gradientStartColor and gradientEndColor properties are a bit fussy about which colour types they will accept due to some internal technical details.
-Colour constants like [UIColor redColor] work fine, but monochromatic colours like [UIColor blackColor] or those produced with [UIColor colorWithWhite:alpha:]  do not.
-If you need a shade of grey in your gradient, use [UIColor colorWithRed:green:blue:alpha] to create it instead.
+The gradientStartColor and gradientEndColor properties do not support patterned, indexed or HSV colours.